acer/acer/README.md

 ### 你好！ 👋

-I'm an electrical engineer at GoPro.
-I was previously at [Swift Navigation](https://www.swiftnav.com), building fun little modules give you amazingly precise positioning.
+I'm an electrical engineer at Meta.
+I was previously at [GoPro](https://gopro.com) and [Swift Navigation](https://www.swiftnav.com), building fun little modules give you amazingly precise positioning.

 ---